learn-co-curriculum/careers-personal-website-portfolio/README.md

 ## Technical Projects

 The most important thing to highlight and share on your website are your Technical Projects.
 You can outline projects you’ve developed for personal, professional, contest, and hackathon projects.
-Each project should have its own page once clicked on, with a description of what the project is, plus a link to Git repository, video demo, and a link to the fully deployed app.
+Each project should have its own page once clicked on, with a description of what the project is, plus a link to Git repository, video demo (a *must* for software engineering students), and a link to the fully deployed app/project.

 Some additional features you can include in a personal website are photos of yourself, your experience and education/resume, professional services you offer (for example, website building or tutoring), and contact information.

 ## Technical Blog

 You should also feature your tech blog on your site, providing a link to your existing blog or moving and publishing the blog on your new site.
-This conveys to visitors that you are regularly coding, learning, and growing your skills as a developer.
+This conveys to visitors that you are regularly coding, learning, and growing your skills.

 ## Share Relevant Platforms/Build Your Brand